jennaherdman/pandoc-tutorial-jennaallie/Pandoc TT.md

 Next, say you want to open your Documents sub-directory.
 This is the equivalent of opening the little folder that says Documents from your finder, expect on a deeper level.

+Extra Pandoc stuff

+Type in **ls** then **enter** to see what files are contained in that directory.

+Now that we know these basic commends, let’s use them to alter a document!

+###Creating a new directory (through pandoc!)

+First of all, let’s create a test sub-directory to play in.
+First, open the Documents subdirectory by typing in **cd Documents**.

+Second, create the new directory!
+Let’s call it testing-pandoc, or anything you like so long as it remains consistent for the next little while.
+So in Pandoc, type in **mkdir testing-pandoc** .
+This will create your new folder or directory.

+To open your shiny new directory, we use our normal way to going down a level: **cd testing-pandoc** will do the trick.
+To make sure, verify you’re in the right directory by putting in **pwd** .

+###Converting a file (through pandoc!)

+In order to play with converting files, let’s create a test file.
+Open up an application that will let you use plain text, such as Notepad or TextEdit.
+I’m using Textedit, and have gone through the Preference to ensure the application will show text in its most basic format.
+Open up our new directory, testing-pandoc, and create your new file there.
+Mine is called “testytest1.md”.

+Next, let’s make sure we’re in testing-pandoc (by using pwd, remember?).
+Type in *ls* to see all the files in the directory, and *make sure you’ve remembered to save testytest1.md there.*

+To convert my “testytest1.md” I use this command:

+pandoc testytest1.md -f markdown -t html -s -o testytest2.html

+This is like saying: dear pandoc, please find this file and convert it *from* (-f) this format (markdown) *to* (-t) this format into a new file with this name (-o).
+Then you can test that it worked by typing in *ls*, and there should be testytest2.html waiting for you.
+Then open it by typing in: *open testytest2.html.

+So that’s html.
+But if you want to turn it into a Word document, then it’s the same route, but with the final product having a docx extension.
+Let’s try:

+pandoc testytest1.md -f markdown -t docx -s -o testytest3.docx

+Or PDF (for which you need MacTeX installed, which you can [do here](http://tug.org/mactex/mactex-download.html “do here”):

+pandoc testytest1.md -f markdown -t pdf -s -o testytest4.pdf

+So now you’ve had the chance to familiarize with Pandoc and get some experience with the way it can manipulate your files.

 ## Using Pandoc for Academic Writing
 A promising way to easily format your academic papers is by using YAML (Yet Another Markup Language).
 By inserting a YAML metadeta block (a chunk of YAML text that acts as a set of instructions for the text) you can format the document produced by Pandoc.